 I was raised in rural Louisiana.
-She holds an MA in Literature (University of New Orleans) and a MFA in Writing (Spalding University).
-Her short fiction has appeared in various journals, including The Louisville Review, Mythium: the Journal of Contemporary Literature and Cultural Voices, and Eleven Eleven, as well as the anthology Something in the Water: 20 Louisiana Stories (Portals Press, 2010).
-She has written for Symphony Space’s Selected Shorts Commissioning Project ("You Don't Know Me, Child"), and she has been nominated for a Pushcart Prize on three occasions.
-Her story, “The Elderberries,” appeared in New Stories from the South: Best of 2009.
-She has also published the personal essay, “Table Scraps” (Bayou Magazine, 2013), which was a notable in Best American Essays 2014.
-She lives in New Orleans and teaches writing at the University of Holy Cross.
+I have an MA in Literature (University of New Orleans) and a MFA in Writing (Spalding University).
+My short fiction has appeared in various journals, including The Louisville Review, Mythium: the Journal of Contemporary Literature and Cultural Voices, Eleven Eleven, and Thrice.
+I have written for Symphony Space’s Selected Shorts Commissioning Project ("You Don't Know Me, Child"), as well as been nominated for a Pushcart Prize on three occasions.
+My short story, “The Elderberries,” appeared in New Stories from the South: Best of 2009 (Algonquin), and my story "The Persimmon Trail" appeared in the anthology Something in the Water: 20 Louisiana Stories (Portals Press, 2010).
+I also published the personal essays "The Woodpecker" (Ponder Review, Spring 2018) and “Table Scraps” (Bayou Magazine, 2013), which was a notable in Best American Essays 2014.
+I live in New Orleans and teach writing at the University of Holy Cross.